Updated: Nov 20, 2020

 A hyphen is the shortest dash, and there is a key for it on standard computer keyboards (in North America).
 Hyphens have multiple uses but one key use: they form some compound terms such as low-key and up-to-date.

 Hyphens can be tricky when it comes to compound terms because sometimes hyphens are necessary and sometimes they are optional.
 For example, there is a difference between "a small animal clinic" and "a small-animal clinic," so the hyphen in that sentence changes the sentence's meaning.
+In "a small animal clinic," the animal clinic is small, but in "a small-animal clinic," the clinic specializes in small animals.
 However, with phrases like "well meaning" or "well-known," hyphens are optional depending on the situation and the style guide.

 Hyphens are also used with some prefixes and suffixes such as "ex-girlfriend" and in compound terms like this is a "how-to-use-punctuation" blog post.
 Grammar Girl goes much more in-depth about hyphen usage in "How to Use Hyphens in Your Writing."